anonymoussub-code/smart_map/README.md

 ## Mapping and Comparing with Your Compiler Using SmartMap

 Although our implementation supports more operations, SmartMap uses only addition operations during training to simplify synthetic data generation.
-To map with SmartMap and compare with your compiler, transform the DFGs operations into addition operations, add the new DFGs to the `benchmarks/changed_MCTS_benchmark`, and refer to the [reproducibility scripts](#2-mapping) to map according to a CGRA.
-Moreover, refer to `change_benchmark.py` to assist in this transformation.
+To map with SmartMap and compare the results with those of your compiler, first transform the DFG operations into addition operations, then add the new DFGs to the `benchmarks/changed_MCTS_benchmark`, and refer to the [reproducibility scripts](#2-mapping) to map according to a CGRA.
+For assistance with the DFG transformation, refer to `change_benchmark.py`.
 Additionally, for faster evaluation, we recommend removing unnecessary DFGs from the directory.

 To conclude, this is a preliminary and simplified method for performing comparisons using SmartMap.
 More scripts will be provided in the future to facilitate the use of all SmartMap features.